Introduces vari-angle touchscreen for the first time on a full-frame EOS model

 Superior focusing speed in Live View mode thanks to Dual Pixel AF

 Lacks 4K video and headphone port for audio monitoring

 Upgraders can't use existing battery grip

-AF points appear central in the frame
+AF points all grouped together centrally in the frame

 Review Price: £1999.00